Is Your Website Working For You?

 To help you, we have these tips for great website design:

 - Layout - Create a clear navigation structure (refer to Navigation on page 7) and organize page elements in a grid fashion (as opposed to randomly scattered).
-Also, don’t be afraid of white space and avoid clutter!
+Also, don’t be afraid of white space (seriously, it’s your best friend) and avoid clutter!

-- Typography - Make sure your website is legible.
+- Typography - Make sure your website is legible and your type is consistent.
 Use fonts, font sizes, and font colors that are easy to read.
 For easier page scanning, use bullet lists, section headers, and short paragraphs.

 Remember that your wise words and great content are ultimately what your customers are after.
 A well-designed website might convince visitors to take a closer look, but they won’t stay long if your content isn’t useful.
 Use your design AND content to get and keep people’s attention.
 Remember, you never get a second chance to make a first impression.
 Make that first impression count!

 It’s best to keep elements on your site consistent from page-to-page.
+Consistency translates to easily absorbed, which is good for your customer and ultimately good for you.
 Elements include colors, sizes, layout, and placement of those elements.
 Navigation should remain in the same location of your layout throughout your website.

 You should typically have three types of layouts for your website: one for the homepage, one for content pages, and one for form pages.
 For example, your homepage will have a different layout than a landing page, but your different landing pages will have the same layout.
 Keep the elements in these layouts constant.
 This will help keep your visitors from feeling lost.